 Made up of intermediate string players, String Orchestra gives students a chance to focus on string-specific technique while playing and performing in an ensemble setting.

-Under the guidance of violinist Dr. Lindsay Wright, students benefit from individual attention and expert pedagogy as they grow as string players and well-rounded musicians.
+Under the guidance of educator Andrea Ferguson, students benefit from individual attention and expert pedagogy as they grow as string players and well-rounded musicians.

 For a significant portion of String Orchestra musicians, this is the first true ensemble experience.
 Previous group lessons may have been mostly unison or duet parts, and in String Orchestra, students learn what it means to listen—and respond—to multiple voices in a performance.